 V v W EWFC 25

-In the recent, V v W EWFC 25, decision of HHJ Vincent sitting in the Family Court at Oxford, it was ordered that the family home should be put on the market and sold as soon as possible notwithstanding the father’s request that the sale be deferred until after the youngest child had finished full-time education.
+In the recent, V v W EWFC 25, decision of HHJ Vincent sitting in the Family Court at Oxford, it was ordered that the family home should be put on the market and sold as soon as possible notwithstanding the father’s request that the sale is deferred until after the youngest child had finished full-time education.

 On the face of it, this appears to be a surprising decision by the Family Court.
 It was made during the UK Government-imposed lockdown as a result of the global COVID-19 pandemic and at a time when the father (who occupied the family home with the youngest child) had been unable to work due to illness for the last five years.
 However, on the facts, this was a pragmatic approach by the Family Court.